stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 + HTML and (S)CSS
 + Responsive web design
-+ Progressive enhancement and accessibility
++ Accessibility and progressive enhancement
 + Native JavaScript
-+ Web Components, LitElement, lit-html
++ Web Components, LitElement, and lit-html
 + Jest, Mocha, and Chai
 + Redux and Redux-Saga
 + Webpack, Git, and Continuous Integration